Thursday, November 21, 2024

 End of Winter

-Just after the turn of the new year (approximately February to April), the club conducts our recreational program hiring process for referees (as well as for game leaders/coaches).
+Just after the turn of the new year (approximately February to April), the club conducts our recreational program hiring process for referees (as well as for recreational game leaders/coaches).
 We don’t limit referee hiring to specifically this time of year, but due to the large volume of spring applicants, it can be difficult for us to take on more officials later in the year.

 Spring